The Future of E-Societies & How E-Stonia's Leading the Way

 So as you innovate and plan and build your own roadmaps, you know that we're there with you.

-So 1,000 people see your feature requests every single week.
+So a thousand people see your feature requests every single week.

 And the exec team eagerly waits for this email on Fridays to learn about what our customers are saying.

-It would go to all our edge nodes and do this sort of custom logic.
+It would go to our edge nodes and do this sort of custom logic.

 Now, of course, it's not scalable to have a weekly release schedule and have our solutions engineers write the code.